Will This Be the Day: Promotion

 A music video was filmed to promote the single.
 Licensed under MCA Records, it was directed by Gerry Wenner and produced by ET/VideoLink, a division of Edwards Technology Video, California.

 Critical reception

 Upon release, Cash Box listed the single as one of their "feature picks" during May 1991.
 They commented: "When a song makes you feel this good and it causes your entire body to somehow blend with the music, it's gotta be hot!
 The Desert Rose Band kick off their brand new LP, entitled A Dozen Roses, with this explosion-of-a-tune.
-"Will This Be the Day" is charged up with racing energy, stellar instrumentation, a little vocal gut-n-grind and of course tremendous harmony - definitely a playlist picker-upper."
+"Will This Be the Day" is charged up with racing energy, stellar instrumentation, a little vocal gut-n-grind and of course tremendous harmony – definitely a playlist picker-upper."

 In a review of A Dozen Roses – Greatest Hits, CD Review described the song as "country/rock at its finest".
-Randy Lewis of the Los Angeles Times described the song as a "driving rocker".
 Newsday highlighted the "Roger McGuinn-like Rickenbacker guitar chiming" on the track.